VMawson/Data_Science_Tutorials/README.md

 * **Encoding Categorical Data:** how to deal with categorical data during data preprocessing.
 Examples with nominal and ordinal data.

+* **Regression - Categorical Data:**
+	Regression with categorical data using models such as Logistic regression, binary and ordinal regression.

+* **ANN- Feature Importance- Appliance Energy Consumption Prediction: ** Demonstrating feature importance with an ANN for an energy dataset.

 **Example Projects-**